ckeditor/ckeditor5/packages/ckeditor5-show-blocks/docs/features/show-blocks.md

 ## Known issues

-At present, the show blocks feature does not support widgets.
+* The show blocks feature does not support widgets, yet.
 It means it will currently not show block outlines for images due to the way these are handled by CKEditor 5.
+* At present, the show blocks feature is not yet fully compatible with the {@link features/pagination pagination} feature.
+Using these two together may result in errors.

 ## Related features